FSeneve/FSeneve/README.md

 Software Engineer
 ------------------------

 I'm a Software Engineer currently working with React.js, Node.js, Next.js, TypeScript,PHP, Laravel, MySQL, Prisma, Redux and MongoDB.
-I always like working in large scalable projects with other Software Engineer, Product Manager.
-I'm a knowledge seeker & I love to learn new 💻 Technologies. 🔭 I’m currently looking for new opportunities as a Frontend Engineer, JavaScript Developer, PHP Developer or Software Engineer role👯
+I always like working in large scalable projects with other Software Engineer.
+I'm a knowledge seeker & I love to learn new 💻 Technologies. 🔭 I’m currently learning about devops👯

 * 🌍  I'm based in Libreville
 * ✉️  You can contact me at [francisseneve@gmail.com](mailto:francisseneve@gmail.com)